kanihal/CS631_pg_semantic_search/README.md

 # PostgreSQL plugin for semantic Search

-This is an experimental extension for latent semantic Indexing(LSI) and clustering using LSI features.
+These are experimental extensions for latent semantic Indexing(LSI) and clustering using LSI features.

 ## Building the model